softwaregroup-bg/ut-port-script/eip.md

 ![pipe](./img/pipe.gif)

 Message processing can be split over several ports.
-Each port can send a message to next one by calling a message handler.
+Each port can send a message to the next one by calling a message handler.
 The message handlers of the other ports can be accessed by by destructuring the `import` property.